Freeman Elbert Stancil

 According to the Wilson, NC directory, Elbert and Annie B. Stancil were living at 800 Wilson St., Wilson, NC.
 Elbert was an auto mechanic for Southern Dairies.

+Elbert decided to move to Wilson.
+Grandberry Hales rented Elbert’s house and farm.
+At first, Elbert worked in a clothing store.
 Then he went to work in a garage.
 Elbert developed an early preference for Chevrolets that remained until his death.

 Elbert drove his father’s black Chevrolet over to visit his uncles in 1922.
-He proudly drove Uncle Harvey, Uncle George, brother Lonnie and cousin Emmette to church at Holly Springs Free Will Baptist Church tooting the horn along the way at folks he knew.
+He proudly drove Uncle Harvey, Uncle George, brother Lonnie, and cousin Emmette to church at Holly Springs Free Will Baptist Church, tooting the horn along the way at folks he knew.

 In 1923, Elbert graciously drove George and Eva Stancil around Wilson to look at new houses.
 They planned to build a new large house for their large family.
 They already had 11 children.
-Eva wanted big rooms, so she could put double beds in them.
+Eva wanted big rooms so she could put double beds in them.

 About 1924, Elbert rented a building and put in a garage at Five Points in Wilson.
-According to some relatives, he put metal chairs around the heater in the winter time.
+According to some relatives, he put metal chairs around the heater in the wintertime.
 Elbert had some of them electrified.
 He would turn the ‘hot’ chairs on and off, having a good laugh at the surprised folks jumping out of the chairs.
 Lonnie worked for him for a time.

 Elbert and Annie were having marital problems.
-Annie could not fulfill her needs inside the marriage and they split up soon after moving to Wilson.
+Annie could not fulfill her needs inside the marriage, and they split up soon after moving to Wilson.
 The children spent time with Annie and Elbert but also lived with Missouri for a time.
-Eventually Elbert and Annie divorced.
+Eventually, Elbert and Annie divorced.
 Thelma lived with Elbert and her brothers, Durward and Fernie.

-Annie Laurie eventually moved in with Elbert, Durward and Fernie in Wilson.
+Annie Laurie eventually moved in with Elbert, Durward, and Fernie in Wilson.

 Elbert left the auto mechanic business.
 He went to work for Southern Dairies in Wilson.
 Southern Dairies was organized in 1900 and manufactured ice cream.
-Refrigerated trucks were becoming common place and good mechanics were needed.
+Refrigerated trucks were becoming commonplace, and good mechanics were needed.
 This was a very good job.
 Elbert was always energetic and a hard worker.
-He had a reputation as a ‘go getter’, sort of a hustler.
+He had a reputation as a ‘go-getter’, sort of a hustler.

 When the 1930 Census was taken on April 11, Annie Viola Stancil had moved in with her parents, James Ransom and Linda Renfrow.
 They lived in Springhill Township.
-Annie’s daughters; Thelma Lee and Annie Laurie moved too.
+Annie’s daughters, Thelma Lee and Annie Laurie, moved too.

 On Census Day, April 11, 1930, Elbert and sons Durward and Fernie were boarding with Fannie and Beatrice King in Wilson.
 Fannie was an ice cream maker at the Ice Cream Plant and rented the house.
 Elbert listed his occupation as an auto mechanic.